bevry-archive/documentation/Schedule.md

 - Middle weeks: only coding, no official support (community support still provided) - used to work on the most important coding tasks for that month, without interuption (bug fixes always come first)
 - Last week: verification and releases - used to validate the value of the coding tasks completed, and perform any house cleaning - documentation, fixes, etc.

 This separation of duty throughout the weeks allows the Bevry team to remain incredibly focused, without interruption, while accomplishing amazing results.
+Without such structure, we have found that the Bevry team members become quite stressed due to the pressures of multi-tasking and an ever-growing todo list.
+With this approach, stress is eliminated as it is focused on "what we **can** accomplish", rather than "what we **have** to accomplish".

 ## Current Schedule (May 2011)